Alex-G-R/2D-RigidBody-Physics-Engine/README.md

 ## Technologies Used 🛠️

-- Technology 1
-- Technology 2
+- C++
-- Technology 3
+- SDL2

 ## Roadmap 🗺️

-Planned future developments and features.
+1. Add spheres
+2. Add triangles
+3. Softbody?

 ## License 📝

-This project is licensed under the [License Name](link-to-license-file).
+This project is licensed under the [MIT-LICENSE](link-to-license-file).

 ## Acknowledgments 🙏

-Credit to inspiration sources or contributors.
+Thanks to the

 ## Contact 📧

-For any questions or feedback, feel free to reach out to me at `{email}`
+For any questions or feedback, feel free to reach out to me at `{alex.grabski555@gmail.com}`

 ## Project Status 🚀

-Current status on the project.
+The engine is working and will be updated.. sometimes :)